- Introduction |

-I set the onboard speakers to default and mute the speaker.
+I set the onboard speakers to default and mute them.

 In the media player I select the outboard DAC.